Deco&Design

 photo source: wallpaper.com

-What makes this series even more special is the fact that the ash came from the mill yard, where it has stood for 100 years.
-It had been felled 25 years earlier and put in the basement awaiting an event to match the beauty of the wood.
-In addition to these 10 chairs another 100 were made from oiled walnut.
+What makes this series even more special is that the ash came from the factory yard, where it had stood for 100 years.
+It was felled 25 years before and put in the basement awaiting an event to match the beauty of the wood.
+In addition to these 10 chairs, another 100 were made from oiled walnut.

 Danish designer